-SAUDI ARABIA RELYING ON RENEWABLE ENERGY
+SAUDI ARABIA RELYING ON RENEWABLE ENERGIE

 Like the other Gulf States, Saudi Arabia has recognized the signs of the times.
 Saudi Arabia is increasingly investing in alternative energy sources to ensure energy and supply security over the coming decades.
-Saudi Arabia has been pursuing the construction of a civilian nuclear programme for several years.
+Saudi Arabia has been pursuing the construction of a civilian nuclear program for several years.
+Several cooperation and research agreements were concluded with leading exporters of nuclear technology.
+Already in 2010, the Kingdom has created the infrastructure for the intended energy transition with the King Abdullah City for Atomic and Renewable Energy.
+According to the plan around 15 percent of the country's total energy needs are to be covered by nuclear power by 2040.